kubevela/community/community-membership.md

 - Have made multiple contributions to the project or community.
 - **Submitted 1 coding PR or 3 doc PRs**.
 - **Equivalent non-coding devotion, such as Spec model contribution, community management, developer advocate, and etc.**
-- Contributions include, but not limited to:
+- Contribution may include, but is not limited to:
    - Authoring or reviewing PRs on GitHub
    - Filing or commenting on issues on GitHub
    - Contributing to community discussions (e.g. meetings, discussion groups)
 - **Sponsored by 2 reviewers**
-   - **With no objection from other reviewers**
+   - **With no objections from other reviewers**
    - Done through an issue to request joining the org

 ### Responsibilities and privileges: